ReinierNel/relayctl/README.md

 ## Installation
 ### Connect

-Connect your relay’s control circuit to one of the GPIO pins marked an **X** and GND, max 4 relays at this time.
+Connect your relay’s control circuit to one of the GPIO pins marked an **O** and GND, max 4 relays at this time.

 ```
               Pin 1 Pin2